 Do the Digit Insurance

-Further, read this article to learn about these yoga asanas and how they provide greater control over your body.
+Further, please read this article to learn about these yoga asanas and how they provide greater control over your body.

-What Are the Top Sitting Yoga Asanas?
+Top Sitting Yoga Asanas

 1. Lotus Pose

-How to Do Lotus Pose:
+How to Do Lotus Pose?

 Step 1: Sit on a floor mat and gently stretch your legs in front.